merkksgit/tmux-pane-preview/README.md

 This plugin:

 1. Captures the current pane's content (including history)
-2. Opens it in Neovim in a new window named "PREVIEW"
+2. Opens it in Neovim in a new window named "HISTORY"
 3. When you exit Neovim, automatically returns to your original window
 4. Cleans up temporary files